jnozzi/cocoadev.com/markdown/BindingsModelKeyPathOperators.md

 Controller Key: arrangedObjects
 Model Key Path: @unionOfArrays.bills.@sum.cost

-In that case you have to either make a seperate General/ArrayController bounds to arrangedObjects (of the first General/ArrayController), @unionOfArrays.bills.
-And then use @sum.cost in the binding of for example a General/NSTextField (none-editable).
+In that case you have to either make a seperate ArrayController bounds to arrangedObjects (of the first ArrayController), @unionOfArrays.bills.
+And then use @sum.cost in the binding of for example a NSTextField (none-editable).

 Or you can combine the expressions in code like this: